Yevlakh District: Relief

 Yevlakh is 293 km far from Baku on the right bank of the Kura waterway.
 (South-east of Ganja-Gazakh plain, the north-western portion of Shirvan and Garabagh fields).
 Yevlakh is on the old Silk Way.
 There are a mild-warm semi-desert and dry field climate within the winter.
 Kura waterway, Inchachay, Korchay and Alican passes through the domain.
 In the south eastern portion of Mingachevir water store, the Varvara water store is found in Yevlakh.
 Upper Garabagh and Upper Shirvan canals are within the district.

 Population

 Table of population of the district.

 Education

 There are 57 general education schools in the region.
-Ten of these schools are located in the city and 47 of them are in the settlements and villages of Yevlakh district.
-26 kindergartens operate in the Yevlakh district.
-7 of them are located in the city and 19 of them are in the villages.
+Ten of these schools are located in the city and 47 are in the settlements and villages of Yevlakh district.
+26 kindergartens operate in Yevlakh district; 7 of them are located in the city and 19 in the villages.
 In addition, there are 5 educational institutions such as two Children's Youth Sports Schools, Chess School, Children's Creative Center and Technical Creative Center.